OpenFluke/flamekeeper/README.md

 # 🔥 Flamekeeper

 Flamekeeper is a free and open source AI system built for local-first, offline intelligence.
+(After everything has been downloaded)

 This repository currently includes: